cognominal/ouroboros/README.md

 your disk, you can declare them in the settings and they will be used instead of downloading them.

+Eventually ouroboros will allow to drag a feature from an extension to another.
+It will copy the code transitively used by that feature.

 [Ouroboros](https://marketplace.visualstudio.com/items?itemName=cognominal.ouroboros) uses [treeviews](https://code.visualstudio.com/api/extension-guides/tree-view) to examine the contributions of installed extensions, internal, external or from the sample extensions